bloominstituteoftechnology/Knapsack/README.md

 sophisticated approaches.

 The `answers.txt` file includes the expected answers for each of the data files.
 Note that all the runs used a capacity of 100.

+/*
+  Greedy Strategy
+  0. Go through our items and filter out any items whose size > knapsack's capacity
+  1. 'Score' each item by determining its value/weight ratio
+  2. Sort the items array by each item's ratio such that the items with the best ratio are at the top of the array of items
+  3. Grab items off the top of the items array until we reach our knapsack's full capacity */